Fly overnight to Peru

 Panoramic Lima — and a regional delicacy

-Today we’ll embark the ms Roald Amundsen, a state-of-the-art vessel equipped with sustainable hybrid technology and luxurious amenities.
-But before we board, we’ll embark on a panoramic tour of Lima, checking out the city’s oceanfront and the Park of Love, where you can’t miss El Beso (The Kiss), a passionate statue depicting sculptor Victor Delfín and his wife locked in a passionate kiss.
+Get to know Lima today when you embark on a panoramic tour, checking out the city’s oceanfront and the Park of Love, where you can’t miss El Beso (The Kiss), a passionate statue depicting sculptor Victor Delfín and his wife locked in a passionate smooch.
 Unforgettable Moment: We’ll make our way to Lima’s historic center, a UNESCO World Heritage Site, and view the Plaza Mayor, site of the Archbishop’s Palace, Lima Cathedral, and Government Palace.

-Cultural Discovery: Before transferring to the pier, we’ll have lunch in downtown Lima, where we’ll try a regional specialty — lucuma ice cream.
+Cultural Discovery: We’ll have lunch in downtown Lima, where we’ll try a regional specialty — lucuma ice cream.
 Often likened to sweet potato or butterscotch, the lucuma fruit is indigenous to Peru and used in a wide variety of desserts.
 Tonight, we’ll enjoy a Captain’s Cocktail Reception and dinner aboard ship as we set sail toward Pisco.